Updated: Apr 3, 2020

 - Still on the upward side of the epidemic curve, with cases doubling every 2.5 days.

-- Greater NY metro area is about half of all cases and deaths in the US
+- The Greater NY metro area is about half of all cases and deaths in the US

-- Many authorities, including CDC recommend no travel to NY area
+- Many authorities, including the CDC, recommend no travel to the NY area